 One of the best things we learned on our trek was a card game called "Dhumble" (pronounced toomble).
 Ask your guide to teach you; we played for hours!
 This was great because on days with just 3-4 hours of trekking there wasn't much to do.
 We also brought the game Scrabble with us and were very happy we did.

-The tea houses all have food menus with different kinds of food.
-Dumplings called momo, noodle soup, dal bhat (rice with curry and lentil soup), fried rice and sometimes sandwiches, meat and even pizza!
+The tea houses all have menus with different kinds of food.
+Dumplings called momo, noodle soup, dal bhat (rice with curry and lentil soup), pasta, fried rice and sometimes sandwiches, meat and even pizza!

 The thing is, it all starts tasting the same and the higher you ascend the worse it gets.
-One of the most important things to know is not to eat meat after Namche, the last major town before you head up into the real mountains.
+One of the most important things to remember is not to eat meat after Namche Bazaar, the last major town before you head up into the real mountains.
 After that, our guide forbid us from ordering meat because it's not guaranteed to be fresh.
 We made the mistake of ordering some awful yak cheese pizza the night before our ascent that made us sick.
 We recommend eating only plain foods for the days after Namche leading up to your ascent.
 This includes dal bhat, noodles, fried rice and then for breakfast, chipati and omelet or toast.

 That yak cheese pizza with shredded carrots on it almost came out several times as we were hiking up that morning.

-Namche - The gateway to Everest
+Namche Bazaar - The gateway to Everest

 In Namche you can get everything you need, from proper espresso to a sauna.
 We gathered some supplies for the rest of our trek here, such as a buff for warmth, toilet paper, chocolate bars, and some shampoo.
 The accommodations in Namche are nice and Khumbu Lodge where we stayed had heated blankets!

 You pass through Namche on the way up and back on the way down, so coming back feels like a tremendous success.
 The food is good and the beds are warm.
-Try to find chicken sizzlers (grilled chicken on a hot plate); we ate them many times and they were our favourite meal on the trek.
+Try to find chicken sizzlers (grilled chicken on a hot plate).
+We ate them many times and they were our favourite meal on the trek.

 This trek takes you to a high altitude and you never know how your body will respond until you're there.
 Altitude sickness can come on as low as 2500m for some and can be very painful.
-It is really important to understand the symptoms: headache (in the back of the head), vomiting, dizziness, shortness of breath.
+It is important to understand the symptoms: headache (in the back of the head), vomiting, dizziness, shortness of breath.
 Put your ego aside and communicate with your guide if you start feeling these symptoms.
 The guide will make the decision if necessary to turn back.
 Unfortunately your trip ends there and you will have to descend.

 When we arrived at the village of Gokyo the night before our ascent to Gokyo Ri, we saw a woman suffering with some potential signs of altitude sickness.
 A disorderly commotion began when a doctor from the village had seen her in distress and had come to her "rescue".
 Her guide was trying to treat her and give her oxygen.
 They got into a big argument with the uninvited doctor saying to the woman, her husband, and their guide "I'm a doctor do you want my help or not" several times.